 • Work-life balance

-Flexible or remote working is becoming extremely popular with STEM candidates, as more people want to maintain a health work-life balance.
+Flexible or remote working is becoming extremely popular with STEM candidates, as more people want to maintain a healthy work-life balance.
 By failing to offer some level of flexibility you may fall behind competitors vying for the same talent.

 “It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change.” - Charles Darwin